The Fairly OddParents: Revival (2007–2012)

-After a one-year hiatus, Nickelodeon announced that they would begin the sixth season, which would consist of twelve episodes alongside the broadcast of a television film called Fairly OddBaby, which introduced a new character, a baby fairy named Poof, to the main cast of characters.
+After a one-year hiatus, Nickelodeon announced that they would begin the sixth season, which would consist of twenty episodes alongside the broadcast of a one-hour television film called Fairly OddBaby, which introduced a new character, a baby fairy named Poof, to the main cast of characters.
 A huge hit, Fairly OddBaby aired on February 18, 2008, and garnered 8.89 million viewers for its premiere; the rebroadcast of the film the following day garnered 4.82 million viewers, making it the number one and ninth most viewed cable broadcast respectively for the week of February 18–24, 2008.
+From May 1, 2009, to May 3, 2009, the three-part season 6 finale special Wishology aired.